Chandrettan Evideya: Plot

 Chandramohan is a Government employee and an ardent classical dance follower.
 His wife Sushama is also a Govt employee but located far away from Chandramohan.
 She keeps asking for a transfer but never get it and she is overly involved in as a wife in every thing her husband does.

 Chandramohan is a well known critic of classical dance.
 He reviews young classical dancers and his reviews are often published in magazines.
 Sushama expresses her dislikes and keeps close tabs on him.
 One day they decide to go for a family trip to Thanjavur where they meet a Nadi Astrologer who tells them the love story of Chandramohan's previous life which took place 1000 years ago.

 Velkozhukottuvan was a poet in Raja Raja Chozhan's court.
 He meets Vasanthmallika a dancer from Madurai who visits Raja Raj Chozhan's Sabha.
 They both fall for each other in their 1st sight.
 This relationship disturbs the king.
-He sends Velkozhukottuvan to war where he gets stamped by an elephant and gets killed.
+He sends Velkozhukottuvan to war where he gets stomped on by an elephant and gets killed.

 The astrologer says that there might be possibilities for Chandran to meet Vasanthmallika and reunite in this era.
 Although Chandran finds it silly, Sushama is disturbed.
 His friends motivates him for pursuing an extramarital life as it is natural for every man.
 A convinced Chandran, who is going through a midlife crisis himself, and starts to perceive hallucinations of Velkozhukottuvan.

 One day he meets a woman named Geetanjali in his office who comes to meet Chandran claiming to be his fan.
 But it is later revealed that she is a government doctor who has been receiving many complaints.
 She pleads to Chandramohan to postpone the complaint documents for 2 months as she is having a dance program in Germany.
 After knowing that she is a devoted dancer, he is convinced that she is Vasanthmallika.
 They both grow in their relationship and constantly have outings.
 One day after a dinner he sees Sushama in his home and gets to know that she has got her transfer.